MX1MR41/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 # Object-relational mapping
-Project done during **Full Stack Software Engineering studies** at **Holberton School**.
+Project done during **Full Stack Software Engineering studies** at **ALX-Holberton School**.
 It aims to learn about how to connect to a MySQL database from a Python script, what ORM means and how to map a Python Class to a MySQL table.

 ## Technologies
 * `MySQL 5.7` (version 5.7.8-rc)